ntblab/neuropipe-support/doc/tutorial_thirdlevel/tutorial.rst

 The Data tab
 ''''''''''''

 Change the drop-down in the top left from "First-level analysis" to "Higher-level analysis".
 This will change the stuff you see below.
 Set "Number of inputs" to 2, because we're combining 2 within-subjects analyses, then click "Select FEAT directories".
-For the first directory, select *~/ppa-hunt2/subjects/0831101_confba02/analysis/secondlevel/localizer_hrf.gfeat*, and for the second, select *~/ppa-hunt2/subjects/0831102_confba02/analysis/secondlevel/localizer_hrf.gfeat*.
+Let's say we're interested in the house>scene contrast.
+Then, for the first directory, select *~/ppa-hunt2/subjects/0831101_confba02/analysis/secondlevel/localizer_hrf.gfeat/cope3.feat*, and for the second, select *~/ppa-hunt2/subjects/0831102_confba02/analysis/secondlevel/localizer_hrf.gfeat/cope3.feat*.
 Set the output directory to *~/ppa-hunt2/group/analysis/localizer_hrf*.

 Go to the Stats tab.